LPT: Less-overfitting Prompt Tuning for Vision-Language Model: Experiments

-\textbf{Effectiveness of different components.} We conducted ablation experiments by gradually removing Foreground Information Filtering (FIF), STP and HLD to evaluate their contributions to preventing model overfitting and alleviating the B2N problem.
-Table \ref{tb:abalation} shows the contributions of each component.
+\textbf{Effectiveness of different components.} We conducted ablation experiments to evaluate the individual and progressive contributions of the Foreground Information Mask (FIM), SP, and HL in preventing model overfitting and alleviating the B2N problem.
+Tables \ref{tb:abalation} and \ref{tab:abs_base_to_new} show the effectiveness of each component.

-We observed that baseline performs well on base classes but poorly on novel classes.
-Applying STP improves novel class performance by 7.3\%.
-Using HLD, the model maintains novel class gains while enhancing base class performance.
-This shows that preserving topological structure and output consistency with the frozen CLIP helps retain model plasticity, promoting task transfer and generalization.
-Finally, incorporating FIF further enhances generalization, increasing novel class performance by 1.60\% with minimal impact on base classes, confirming our view on overfitting in B2N tasks.
-More detailed ablation results are provided in the Appendix.